 Turns out even if you don’t have a deep, meaningful connection to your work today, there are still ways to bring meaning into your world of work without leaving your current position.

 Like what?
 Well, you could…

 Of course, this assumes you’re in touch with what makes work meaningful to you.
 If you’d like to explore that a bit….

 How can you create meaningful work for your people?

 I was surprised by a recent conversation I had with an administrative assistant at a non-profit organization.
 As part of a meeting series with each member of their 20-person staff, I noticed every person I met with was enthusiastic and highly engaged in where the organization was headed.
 By the time I met with the administrative assistant (which was after several meetings), I was struck by the difference in energy level and how little he had to share in contrast to the rest of the team.
-After a while he revealed that he did not feel his work was particularly meaningful (I’m paraphrasing).
+After a while he revealed that he did not feel his work was particularly meaningful.
 Exploring this, he said he understood the importance of his role to the organization and he enjoyed working with everyone on the staff.
 That wasn’t the problem.
 It seemed to him, though, that all the members of the staff were doing work they were really passionate about.
 By comparison, his work seemed far less significant.
 He spoke as if he were resigned to this, as if that’s all he could reasonably expect in a role like his compared with the role others played.
 He actually seemed demoralized!
+It was such a contract to the rest of the team.
 Clearly, I was not expecting this.

 So, what can you do for your people?

 And, to prepare for those conversations, here are a couple things to do in advance and have with you: